June 17, 2024 | Kelly Barany, Chin Ridge Seeds (en-CA)

 Every now and then a new seed variety comes along and turns your head.
 That's the way it was for me, when I saw the stats on AAC Wildfire Winter Wheat.
 It just looked that good.

 We hadn't been growing winter wheat for some years and so it took some convincing to get the family back into the winter wheat game.
 Seeding winter wheat was going to distract us from the rest of harvest, and heaven knows selling winter wheat when we are busy with harvest was going to be painful for the guys.
-So we debated.. we went back and forth... and finally decided to take the leap and get back in the winter wheat game.
-I have to say that I am glad we did and given our success with it, we have grown it the last few years.
+So we debated.. we went back and forth... and finally decided to take the leap and get back in the winter wheat game and I have to say that we haven't looked back since!

 Not only was Wildfire the variety that I thought it would be, but ignoring that, we also have gotten reacquainted with why winter wheat is a wonderful crop to grow.